 Recent studies have shown that increasing levels of NAD+ by using an NAD+ precursor supplement may reduce aging, improve brain performance, help in weight loss, and support healthy aging.

-Professor David Sinclair, from the University of South Wales (USW) in Australia recently commented that "This is the closest we are to a safe and effective anti-ageing drug that’s perhaps only three to five years away from being on the market, if the trials go well."
+Professor David Sinclair, from the University of South Wales (USW) in Australia, recently commented that "This is the closest we are to a safe and effective anti-aging drug that’s perhaps only three to five years away from being on the market if the trials go well."

 So What Exactly is Nicotinamide Riboside?